- A one-day training course for youth workers and church leaders

 - Training delivered by professional and experienced youth workers and people who identify as trans or with trans heritage

-- Wednesday 6th June or Saturday 8th September
+- Wednesday 6th June (SOLD OUT) or Saturday 8th September

 - Waterloo, Central London